ATallWhiteFountain/Personal-site/README.md

 # Personal-site
-A simple site with basic information about me.
+A simple static website with basic information about me.
 Also, CVs included.
+Please visit my website at https://atallwhitefountain.github.io/Personal-site/main.html